fediaFedia/Daylight/README.md

 ![Settings](/images/settings.png)

+# Feedback
+Tweet me at @fediaFedia or shoot me an email if you can figure out what it is!
+You're also welcome to leave a comment on my [DeviantArt page](https://www.deviantart.com/fediafedia/art/Daylight-for-Rainmeter-Standalone-Omnimo-BigSur-847968947)

 # Using it in your skins

 Feel free to use this tool as both standalone, or integrate it into your skins.